 Adobe Animate is a tool for incorporating video footage into presentations for the web and mobile devices.
 Adobe Animate offers technological and creative benefits that let you fuse video with data, graphics, sound, and interactive control.
 The FLV formats let you put video on a web page in a format that almost anyone can view.

 If you export video files in other standard formats, Adobe Animate can encode your videos within rich media applications.
 Adobe Animate uses the latest compression technologies to deliver the greatest quality possible at small file sizes.

 If you use Adobe® Animate® to create video or animation, you can use After Effects to edit and refine the video.
-For example, from Animate you can export animations and applications as QuickTime movies or Flash Video (FLV) files.
+For example, from Animate you can export animations and applications as QuickTime movies.
 You can then use After Effects to edit and refine the video.

 Animate and After Effects use separate terms for some concepts that they share, including the following:

 A composition in After Effects is like a movie clip in Animate.

 The composition frame in the Composition panel is like the Stage in Animate.